Leaflet/Leaflet/docs/examples/overlays/index.md

 #### Creating a Map

-First of all, create a Leaflet map and add a background `L.TileLayer` in the usual way:
+First of all, create a Leaflet map and add a background `TileLayer` in the usual way:

 ```
 const map = new LeafletMap('map').setView([37.8, -96], 4);